 Faith, hope, and love are not just durable and precious virtues or character.
 They are eternal, transcendent, powerful driving forces in human life.
 Moreover, for believers, they are inextricably linked to Christ as their source and personified image.

 It is Christ Who has initiated and perfected our faith in God.
 Christ is and remains our Hope that one day everything will come in perfect order and life will devour death.
-He is our Hope when all other hopes are have faded away.
+He is our Hope when all other hopes have faded away.

 Be sure to pin me for later!

 Faith – an Attitude of the Heart

 Faith is always the starting point.
-The Bible says that without faith no one can come to God be able to please Him.
+The Bible says that without faith no one can come to God and be able to please Him.
 Faith acknowledges that there is God and that He rewards those who seek Him.
 This is an attitude of seeking Him in all the small and big things in life.

 Faith is capable of seeing God.
 Faith is trust in an omnipotent, wise, holy, and loving God.
 It is a choice to trust God’s love and wisdom.
-Faith is an acknowledgment of one’s own limitation and inability, the need for forgiveness, redemption, and healing.
-Faith gives us complete assurance and certainty that God is with us on our side and works to redeem our pains and bring good and blessing in our lives.
+Faith is an acknowledgment of one’s own limitations and inability, the need for forgiveness, redemption, and healing.
+Faith gives us complete assurance and certainty that God is with us on our side and works to redeem our pains and bring good and blessings into our lives.

 The cross has not accidentally become a symbol of faith.
 He points to Christ and symbolizes the life of faith in which we live by God’s power and do what is good and acceptable to God.